patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/file-upload-multiple/file-upload-multiple.md

 section: components
 ---

-The **file upload - multiple** component allows users to select 1 or more files to upload to a specific location.
-The component can be configured to support any file type as well as restrict the user's ability to upload 1 or more files.
-Users have the ability to select files from their system either natively using a file input or via drag and drop.
-Once uploaded, the user can edit any files.

 A file upload component is commonly found in forms, but can also live as a standalone element.

 *Note: This component is for both single and multiple file upload scenarios that do not require a text preview.
 For a single file upload that supports text preview, see the [file upload component](/components/file-upload).*